Disappointment for U.S. as Nordic combined begins at 2018 Olympics

 Bryan Fletcher started the ski race 2 minutes, 6 seconds behind the jump leader, Franz-Josef Rehrl, who laid down a monster jump to lead all racers by 15 seconds.

-Fletcher was within a minute of eighth place, however, and hoping he could make up that ground.
+Fletcher was within a minute of 8th place, however, and hoping he could make up that ground.

-Frenzel, who jumped to fifth, Klapfer, fourth, Watabe, third, and Jarl Riiber quickly pulled together and caught Rehrl, skiing much of the race together to ensure no one from deeper in the field would challenge for the podium.
+Frenzel, who jumped to fifth, Klapfer, fourth, Watabe, third and Jarl Riiber quickly pulled together, caught Rehrl and skied much of the race together, ensuring no one from deeper in the field would challenge for the podium.

 Fletcher found out very quickly he wouldn't likely be able to challenge for that top-10 finish, either.
 Two skiers started within three seconds in front of him, and he couldn't catch up.